IIIF/api/source/api/content-state/0.2/index.md

 ## 1. Introduction
 {: #introduction}

 The resources made available via the [IIIF Presentation API][prezi-api] are useful only if they can be found.
 While the [Change Discovery API][discovery-api] specifies systems that allow these resources to be found, this document specifies a mechanism that allows a user to then open the found resource in a compatible environment, such as a viewer, annotation tool or other IIIF-compatible software.
+This is one example of sharing a resource, or a particular view of a resource.
+Other examples include bookmarks, citations and deep links.

 This specification makes use of existing specifications in order to promote widespread adoption.
 It describes a way of describing a resource, or a part of a resource, in a compact format that can be used to initialize the view of that resource in any client that implements this specification.
 One application is linking from a search result to a viewer showing the relevant part of a found resource.
 More generally, it provides a description of _content state_, for sharing between applications regardless of their different user interfaces and capabilities.